 Strictly limited edition with free art print photographs

-You’ll be one of the first to get a copy of A Foreigner’s Tale.
+Be one of the first people to get a copy of A Foreigner’s Tale.

 Based in London, Rocket 88 are a small team of believers.
 Believers in music, in art, in history, in stories and in rock ‘n’ roll.
 But don’t take our word for it – here’s a sample of what artists, fans and reviewers are saying about our previous books.
 You’ll find even more on our main site.